Looking for non-gambling things to do on and near Fremont Street in downtown Las Vegas? You’re not alone.

 Shop for Toys: The Toy Shack, owned and operated by Pawn Stars Expert Johnny Jimenez Jr. specializes in historic and memorable toys from your youth.
 Stop in to meet the Pawn Stars personality, and check out the collection!

 Street Performances: Street performers and buskers on Fremont Street come in all shapes, sizes, and talent levels.
 One of my favorite non-gambling activities is watching the more talented acts do their thing.
-While most aren’t worth your time, and could even be described as an eye/earsore, there is some legitimately cool talent.
+While most aren’t worth your time, and could even be described as an eye/earsore, there is occasionally some legitimately cool talent on display.

 Go-karts: Located in Neonopolis, Gene Woods Racing “Drift” Experiences will have you ripping around an indoor track on all-electric go-karts.